lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 finally send an asynchronous exception *ServiceHookInterrupt* to the service to which the service variable from the service hook declaration (*hs_service_httpbin*) corresponds.
-Being run synchronously, service hooks are expected to be fast, only writing data passed to them (value of *arg_v* in our case) into a global state.
+Being run synchronously, service hooks are expected to be fast, only writing data passed to them (the value of *arg_v* in our case) into a global state.
 In contrast to *update variables*, this data has a longer lifetime being freed in the Haskell part when the original bytestring gets garbage collected.

 ## An example